mtkarimi/AndroidIranSans/README.md

           View.setText(IranSansWrapper.GetPersian(سلام));

+dont forget to add your fonts to your android asset: "fonts/IRANSansMobile_UltraLight.ttf"

+**Usage:**
 put this jar into your libs forlder and then import it. you can even change the source codes inside jar. import mt.karimi.iransans.IranSansWrapper;